The Ultimate 2 Days in Cinque Terre Itinerary

 Now that you’ve had lunch with your newly-learned recipes, it’s time to relax and take in the most spectacular views of Cinque Terre with a boat excursion!

-There are several best boat tours in Cinque Terre to choose from, and for this itinerary, the best fit is the Golden Hour Boat Tour with Appetizers & Drink.
+There are several great boat tours in Cinque Terre to choose from, and for this itinerary, the best fit is the Golden Hour Boat Tour with Appetizers & Drink.
 This 3.5 hour, small group boat tour begins at 5 PM and brings you along the entire coastline of the Cinque Terre.
-Leaving from the port of La Spezia, you will also get to marvel at the stunning Portovenere and the Church of San Pietro.
-Here are some great things the tour offers:

 - Sunset over Cinque Terre